40% Rule – How To Unlock Your Mental Toughness

 Despite the excruciating pain of broken bones in his feet at mile 70, David never quit, and finished the race.
 Jesse was instantly drawn to this guy, in awe of his absurd mental determination.
 How did he manage to get through those last 30 miles?
 He had to know David’s secrets of mental toughness.
 So, a few weeks later, he travelled to meet David and convinced him to be his mentor.
 David agreed, with only one condition.
 Jesse had to do everything he asked, no exceptions.
 Three days after their meeting, David shows up at Jesse’s family home to live and train with him for a month, holding nothing but a small duffel bag, and a devilish glint in his eye.

 Thus began a crazy journey for Jesse, doing things he never thought he could do, using the 40% rule.
 With David’s guidance, he pushed himself further than he ever thought possible: doing 100 pull-ups his first day in the gym despite previously thinking he would max out at only 8, and running 4 miles every 4 hours for 48 hours.
-I seriously recommend checking out all of the hilariously crazy things he put him through in the book.

 Just remember: when you tell yourself that you’re done, you’re really not.
 It’s difficult at first to disregard the flashing warning signals in your brain, and resist the temptation of comfort, but you can learn to push yourself through any mental block, and achieve 60% more than you ever thought you could.